City-Bureau/documenters-field-guide/src/content/on-assignment/interviews-and-surveys.md

 ## Checklist

 * Review questions provided with your assignment
-* Prepare your recording device
+* Prepare your recording device/app and find a quiet place to conduct your interview
 * Ask for permission to record each interview or survey
 * Ask each question listed for your assignment
 * File your submission form with written text (mandatory) and audio recording (if available)